anklimov/lighthub/README.md

 Where is possible both, to configure local control/mapping between inputs and outputs (light, floor heating thermostats) and remote control from Openhab or Openhab2 Smarthome software

 Scalability is virtually unlimited: Setup so many controllers you needed in most convenient places of your house - MQTT broker will allow controllers communicate each other and with Openhab and propagate commands across network

+Compiled image has been added to compiled/ folder use avrdude  -v -V -patmega2560 -cwiring -b115200 -D -Uflash:w:lighthub.ino.hex:i to flash your Mega 2560